v0idzz/speakyclient/README.md

-# speakyclient
+# SpeakyClient
-Speaky unofficial desktop client
+Speaky unofficial desktop client for Linux and Windows (with Gtk# 2.0)